 Child Nutrition and WIC Reauthorization Act

 The Child Nutrition and WIC Reauthorization Act authorizes all of the federal child nutrition programs, including the School Breakfast, National School Lunch, Child and Adult Care Food, Summer Food Service, and WIC.
 These programs provide funding to ensure that low-income children have access to healthy and nutritious foods where they live, play, and learn.
-Congress reviews these programs through the reauthorization process, which will most likely take place in 2016.
-While Feeding Pennsylvania is still developing specific priorities for this legislation, general priorities will include continuing to expand the reach of the Afterschool Meal Program, strengthening the Summer Nutrition Programs, continuing to support the momentum of school breakfast expansion in every state, and ensuring that school children have access to nutrition foods during weekends and extended school holidays.
+Our priorities include continuing to expand the reach of the After School Meal Program, strengthening the Summer Nutrition Programs, continuing to support the momentum of school breakfast expansion in every state, and ensuring that school children have access to nutritious foods during weekends and extended school holidays.

 Please help us advocate for public policy change on the federal, state and local levels.
-The easiest way to do that is by signing up at the Hunger Action Center.
-You will receive updates on current advocacy activities and be given the opportunity to contact your state and federal legislators to make your voice heard.
+The easiest way to do that is by contacting your members of Congress, using the tools found here or the information below.